MrKinau/ResourcePackValidator/README.md

 ### FontTextureExistsValidator
 Checks if the texture file referenced in the font provider exists.

+### ModelRequiresOverlayOverrideValidator
+Checks if a model json, which is present in the default pack, is also present in a specified overlay.
+This Validator requires some additional configuration to run and may be used to make sure every mode in a specified path is overridden in a specific overlay (e.g. to fix certain models in certain game versions).

 ## Commandline Arguments
 - `-help` Show all available commandline arguments